X

 Revamping.
 That is what we got.

-Just one last question what is the IRR we are expecting from IBB?
-If you could share some finances in terms of ISOB 12 billion project that we are doing what of capacity required capacity and all that stuff.
+Sure, sir.
+One last question.
+What is the IRR we are expecting from IBB?
+If you could share some financials in terms of absolute building project that we are doing.
+What capacity is required, capacity and all that stuff?

 Devendra Kumar

-It’s regarding IBB the still yeah, it’s a pilot project and we are still quite a few years from its commercialization so we need to go across many decision gates first is the technical that is the inspect inspection of that it has to meet that stringent quality norms and we are quite hopeful of that after that to get the licenses for the first we still see about three, four years down the line and only after that we’ll be in a position to take a realistic view on the irr.
-It also depends on the market conditions at that point in time so right now taking a call on IRR is a little too early to comment on that.
+So regarding IBB it’s a pilot project and we are still quite a few years from its commercialization.
+So we need to go across many decision gates.
+First is the technical inspection of that.
+It has to meet stringent quality norms.
+And we are quite hopeful of that.
+After that to get the licenses we still see about 3-4 years down the line.
+And only after that we’ll be in a position to take a realistic view on the IRR.
+It also depends on the market conditions at that point in time.
+So right now taking a call on IRR is a little too early to comment on that.

-Okay sir, so that was the last question sir, on behalf of PL Capital we would like to thank all the participants for the valuable time.
-We’d also like to thank the management on sharing their insight so details.
-Thank you very much sir have a nice.
+Okay, sir, so that was the last question, sir.
+On behalf of PL Capital we would like to thank all the participants for their valuable time.
+We’d also like to thank the management on sharing their insights.
+Thank you very much sir.
+Have a nice day.

 Devendra Kumar

-I would like to thank each one of you who has shown interest in the company and taking time out I would like to re emphasize.
-Each one of you is invited to visit our plan and we are available to meet once again in person.
-Also, thanks for your time and if there are any questions which remain like ambiguous or unanswered, please free to contact my investor cell.
-Aven Gupta is the person and we’ll be happy to respond to you once again.
+I would like to thank each one of you who has shown interest in the company and taking time out.
+I would like to re-emphasize, each one of you is invited to visit our plant, and we are available to meet once again in person, also.
+Thanks for your time, and if there are any questions which remain ambiguous or unanswered, please feel free to contact my investor cell, Avin Gupta is the person, and we’ll be happy to respond to you once again.
 Thank you.